BIGJRA/BIGJRA.github.io/reborn.md

     - Seed Bomb
     - Poison Jab

 This battle is our first 12v6!
 On average each of our Pokemon has to be knocking out 2 each in order to win this thing.
-While that is a fairly large disadvantage, there are lots of tactics we can use to come out on top in this fight: The best advice I can give for Reborns 12v6 doubles fights (of course, there will be more) is that conserving momentum is extremely important.
+While that is a fairly large disadvantage, there are lots of tactics we can use to come out on top in this fight: The best advice I can give for Reborns 12v6 doubles fights (there will be more) is that conserving momentum is extremely important.
 In this case, Cain and Shelly each have Pokemon all 7+ levels *under* the cap, and neither team is particularly suited to abuse this field effect in particular, so it's a good fight to ease into the 12v6 setup.

-Of course, Shelly's entire team is weak to Rock Slide, so it's not a bad idea to operate from the doubles priniciple: "support your Rock Slider at all costs".
+Shelly's entire team is weak to Rock Slide, so it's not a bad idea to operate from the doubles priniciple: "support your Rock Slider at all costs".
 Heat Wave is also pretty potent here for similar reasons - a sun team can devastate here.
 You can fairly easily opt for a speed control strategy of some sort - Magic Bouncing back the Sticky Web or embracing it and abusing 8 turn Trick Room are excellent choices.
 You can also use Factory Field to your advantage blah blah... you knew that by now.
 Optimize your team to the max cap, come with a strategy to conserve momentum, and you'll be able to find a way to come out on top.

 **??? ?????.
 Field: Factory Field**
 - Weavile, Lv.
 83, @Focus Sash, Ability: Pickpocket, Jolly Nature, IVs: 31, EVs: 4/252/0/0/0/252